swiftingio/swiftingio.github.io/_posts/2022-04-01-First-steps-with-swift-concurrency.md

 # Intro

-If you haven't tried the modern approach of handling swift concurrency in your application yet, here we are with the example application which does the most popular things that your application for sure does and which may be helpful for you to see how the syntax looks like and how it works in action.
+If you haven't tried the modern approach of handling swift concurrency in your application yet, here we are with the example app which does the most popular things that your application for sure does and which may be helpful for you to see how the syntax looks like and how it works in action.

-The application is based on the NASA API which allows for displaying the APOD (Astronomic picture of the Day) in a SwiftUI List, which you can also add to locally stored Favorites.
+The application is based on the NASA API which allows for displaying the APOD (Astronomic picture of the Day) using a SwiftUI components.
+You can also add them to locally stored Favorites.

 <p float="left">
 <img width="300" alt="Zrzut ekranu 2021-12-17 o 09 53 06" src="https://raw.githubusercontent.com/swiftingio/WWDC21/main/Images/list.png">